Lyme Disease

 Stram Center Experience, Testing and Treatment

 TESTING:The Stram Center recognizes the limitations in the current indirect methodology used by blood testing for Lyme disease.
-Certainly, some tests are better than others; we can use a variety of laboratories chosen for their sensitivity and accuracy, such as IGENIX, the MAYO CLINIC LABS, MDL, GALAXY.
+Certainly, some tests are better than others; we can use a variety of laboratories chosen for their sensitivity and accuracy, such as IGENEX, MDL, GALAXY.
 Yet, until we have a direct method of testing, lab tests still have their limitations as a sole diagnostic tool.
 The clinical diagnosis by Lyme literate medical doctor, is in the end the right procedure, as testing can still miss about 50-60% of cases, with false negatives.
 The CDC also states that Lyme disease is a clinical diagnosis based on the unreliable current serology.
 Together, with our clinical experience from over 10,000 Lyme patients coming to us from all over the US and Europe, and the cross reference of several lab tests, we are confident in our diagnosis of Lyme disease and other tick borne illnesses.

 TREATMENT: At the Stram Center, our practitioners are trained by the International Lyme and Associated Diseases Society, (ILADS) the foremost scientific and research organization for Lyme disease diagnosis and treatment.
 In addition, Dr. Stram has trained with Lyme experts in both the United States and Europe to develop his own unique protocols for treatment.
 Dr. Stram has been diagnosing and treating Lyme and co-infections since 2003 and has the clinical experience for working with more than 15,000 Lyme patients.